Our Team - Nina M. Mitchell

-Nina joined Nicoll Black & Feig in February 2016.
-She primarily defends injury claims arising out of marine construction, ship building and repair, terminal operations, and the loading and unloading of vessels.
-Those claims typically arise under the United States Longshore and Harbor Workers’ Compensation Act, the Alaska Workers’ Compensation Act, and the Jones Act and general maritime law.
-She has represented clients before state and federal courts, administrative agencies and various appellate entities.
+Nina joined Nicoll Black & Feig in 2016 where she defends claims arising out of marine construction, ship building and repair, terminal operations, and the loading and unloading of vessels.
+These claims typically arise under the United States Longshore and Harbor Workers’ Compensation Act, the Alaska Workers’ Compensation Act, and the Jones Act and general maritime law.
+Nina has represented clients before state and federal courts, administrative agencies and various appellate entities.

-Nina regularly presents on maritime law and related topics at programs sponsored by the Northwest Longshore Administrators’ Association, Lorman Education, the Puget Sound Maritime Claims Association, Women’s International Shipping & Trading Association, the Marine Insurance Association of Seattle and other professional groups.
+Nina presents on maritime law and related topics at programs sponsored by the Northwest Longshore Administrators’ Association, Lorman Education, the Puget Sound Maritime Claims Association, Women’s International Shipping & Trading Association, the Marine Insurance Association of Seattle and other professional groups.

 Before becoming a lawyer, Nina worked as a whitewater river guide, a deckhand on her family’s fishing vessels, and a painter and laborer at a boatyard on Lake Union.